Building a Business Case for Podcasting

-Anyway after my presentation was done, the network executive said they were completely and totally convinced that podcasting was the future and that they need to started integrating podcasting into their marketing program.
-Then, the executive asked, “Do we do it now, or in six months?”
+Anyway after my presentation was done, the network executive said they were utterly and convinced that podcasting was the future and that they needed to start integrating podcasting into their marketing program.
+Then, the executive asked, “Do we do it now or in six months?”

 I felt like I was a revolutionary talking to a Russian aristocrat in a Chekhov play.
-And what was even more uncanny to me was that this executive was in charge of overseeing the marketing efforts for the network’s syndication business.
-Now seeing as how this name of this conference is Syndicate, I want to take a moment to us the synidicated TV to illustrate just how disruptive a new media format like podcasting is to the business of syndicated television.
+And what was even more uncanny to me was that this executive oversaw the marketing efforts for the network’s syndication business.
+Now, seeing as how the name of this conference is Syndicate, I want to use syndicated TV to illustrate just how disruptive a new media format like podcasting is to the business of syndicated television.

-Right now, studios, networks, broadcast stations, advertisers and syndicates profit by selling TV shows station by station, market by market.
-Once the flesh has been pressed, the trade shows have been attended, the sales calls have been conducted, the contracts have been negotiated and terms have been agreed upon, shows are distributed via satellite to stations.
-The engineers download them off the satellite, insert the ads, cue them up to play at a time when the programmers think they’ll get the most viewers, so DRV-less viewers can watch them.
-They’re like these giant TiVo boxes without rewind, fast forward or save.
+Currently, studios, networks, broadcast stations, advertisers, and syndicates profit by selling TV shows station by station, market by market.
+Once the flesh has been pressed, the trade shows have been attended, the sales calls have been conducted, the contracts have been negotiated, and terms have been agreed upon, shows are distributed via satellite to stations.
+The engineers download them off the satellite, insert the ads, and cue them up to play when the programmers think they’ll get the most viewers so DRV-less viewers can watch them.
+They’re like these giant TiVo boxes without rewinding, fast-forwarding, or saving.

-Now, many of those networks are starting to distribute programming online, which means, as far as the stations are concerned, goodbye geographic exclusivity.
-The whole system is terribly inefficient, and as venture capitalist Ester Dyson said on Charlie Rose earlier this year, businesses that profit from inefficiency will die.
-But unfortunately, Esther wasn’t with me in my meeting with the network executive, and neither was this expert panel, to which we will pose the question today, how do you construct an argument in favor of an emerging format for which no standardized metrics exist?
+Now, many of those networks are starting to distribute programming online, which means goodbye to geographic exclusivity as far as the stations are concerned.
+The whole system is inefficient, and as venture capitalist Ester Dyson said on Charlie Rose earlier this year, businesses that profit from inefficiency will die.
+Unfortunately, Esther wasn’t with me in my meeting with the network executive, and neither was this expert panel, to which we will pose the question today: how do you construct an argument in favor of an emerging format for which no standardized metrics exist?

-When you look at the research available about, opportunity an emerging media channel like podcasting affords seems almost undeniable.
+When you look at the research available about opportunities an emerging media channel like podcasting affords, it seems almost undeniable.

-2. The Diffusion Group says demand for podcasts is likely to grow from less than 15% of portable media player owners in 2005, to 75% by 2010.
-And estimates say more than half of all podcasts are consumed on the desktop.
+2. The Diffusion Group says demand for podcasts will likely grow from less than 15% of portable media player owners in 2005 to 75% by 2010.
+Estimates say over half of all podcasts are consumed on the desktop.

-3. And according to Disneyland VP Duncan Wardle, who’s in charge of the resorts podcast, “In a very short period of time, consumers that choose not to hear from a given brand will screen it out.”
+3. According to Disneyland VP Duncan Wardle, who oversees the resort podcast, “In a very short period, consumers that choose not to hear from a given brand will screen it out.”

 (Get more research here)

-If you’re an advertiser, why focus the majority of your marketing dollars on buying time in an outlet that reaches 600,000 with the objective of winning 6000 customers, if you can leverage search and media on-demand to reach that 6000 directly through a syndicated channel like podcasts?
-Why try to reach 2% of the audience, when you can reach 100% without interrupting 98% who couldn’t care less?
+If you’re an advertiser, why focus most of your marketing dollars on buying time in an outlet that reaches 600,000 to win 6,000 customers if you can leverage search and media-on-demand to reach that 6,000 directly through a syndicated channel like podcasts?
+Why try to reach 2% of the audience when you can reach 100% without interrupting 98% who couldn’t care less?
 And the same is true of PR.
-Why focus all your energy on winning editorial coverage, when you reach your audience directly via podcast?
+Why focus all your energy on winning editorial coverage when you reach your audience directly via podcast?

 Yet, regardless of these inefficiencies, conventional advertising still receives the overwhelming majority of the corporate marketing budget.
 While the percentage of each dollar spent on new media is growing, mainstream media still gets the largest piece of the pie.

-In fact, in its 2006 CMO Web Smart Report, 56% of all respondentssaid the web is or will be the central component of their marketing program within 12 months, but only 9.7% had multiple, full time employees dedicated to Web marketing.
+In fact, in its 2006 CMO Web Smart Report, 56% of all respondents said the web is or will be the central component of their marketing program within 12 months, but only 9.7% had multiple full-time employees dedicated to Web marketing.
 And the same is true of the MSM.
-Heather, Mike and Jeff where not hired to produce podcasts, but its been added to their plate.
+Heather, Mike, and Jeff were not hired to produce podcasts, but it has been added to their plate.

-And they are going to tell us how not only how the balance they’re expanded job responsibility, but also, how they built a business case for podcasting both inside and outside their organizations.
-As promised, they’ve agreed to open up their playbooks, and walk us through exactly how that got buy off internally to start podcasting, how their podcasts are being benchmarked and, in case of Jeff and Mike, how they use their organization convinces advertisers to support their podcasts.
+And they are going to tell us how not only how they balance their expanded job responsibility but also how they built a business case for podcasting both inside and outside their organizations.
+As promised, they’ve agreed to open up their playbooks and walk us through exactly how that got bought off internally to start podcasting, how their podcasts are being benchmarked, and, in the case of Jeff and Mike, how they use their organization to convince advertisers to support their podcasts.